PRAIRIES-AB-Oilsands-flyover_Amber-Bracken_TheNarwhal37

 Diesel and gasoline used in tractors, combines and other farm machinery has long been excluded from the federal carbon price system — some farmers and politicians argue other fuels should be included in that exemption.
 Photo: Christopher Katsarov Luna / The Narwhal

-How does the rebate work for the carbon tax?
+How does the carbon tax rebate work?

 The costs of the carbon levies can be hard to measure, particularly as they are offset by rebates on to Canadians, paid out quarterly as the Canada Carbon Rebate.
 Basically, the pool of money the federal government collects through the price on carbon is redistributed to all Canadians, but the amount of that rebate varies depending on where you live, whether you’re in an urban centre and whether you have children.
 The basic idea being, the less money you spend through the price on carbon emissions, the more of that rebate that remains in your pocket.